oliver1112/udacity-DRL-nanodegree-project-Navigation/README.md

 # Deep Reinforcement Learning Project : Navigation
 In this project, an agent is trained to navigate and collect as many yellow bananas as possible while avoiding blue bananas

-## Environment
+## Environment Details
 ![Random][gif2]
-You can see a random agent from the gif.
+You can see a random agent from the above gif.
 The environment provide a +1 reward to collect yellow bananas and a -1 reward to collect blue bananas.
 Therefore, the agent's goal is to collect as many yellow bananas as possible while avoiding the use of blue bananas.

 ### The state space
 State space has 37 continuous dimensions, including the speed of the agent and the ray-based perception of objects surrounding the agent's forward direction.
 With this information, the agent must learn how to best choose the action.